New Parents

 Where Patches Go

 Your Cub Scout’s shirt will eventually have several patches.
-The basic placements:
+By location:

 Dues and Costs